Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

   For example, a message handler is mapped to `/hello` in server will handle message sent to `/app/hello` destination when the prefix is configured as `/app`;

 * The prefix `/topic` is used to indicate a broadcast message.
-By defult, the return value of a message handler mapped to `/hello` without extra configuration will be push to destination `/topic/hello` which can be subscribed by client;
+By default, the return value of a message handler mapped to `/hello` without extra configuration will be push to destination `/topic/hello` which can be subscribed by client;